![]() |

 The joy of the discovery and the field work to dig nice minerals.
 One of the world's biggest geodes.

 All of the extraction process, from the discovery to the actual removal.
 Christian Rewitzer, one of the best microphotographers, explains his tricks to achieve superb photos as well as an array of his "art works" How collectors number their specimens?
 Is there a preferred type of label to affix?
 Is it better not to try to attach anything directly to the mineral...?
 A brief guide about the sensibility to light of some minerals as well as the toxicity of some others.
 A lot of images and posts of one of the most popular collections: beautiful collection of Gail Spann.
 The excellent single crystal collection assembled during the last fifteen years (starting in 1994) by John S. White is being posted here for everybody to enjoy.
 Nice and highly diversified collection, that clearly reveals the owner's love of minerals and mineralogy.
+Amazing trip through the world of micromount photography.
+A suggestive exhibition of colors and shapes.
 A trip to the famous Smithsonian Museum through the eyes of someone visiting it for first time, plus images of other people to complete the overview.
 A superb chronicle by Joan Massagué with great details about his visit to what might have been the world's best private mineral collection until the eighties, built by the industrialist Joaquim Folch i Girona (died in 1984), and located at the Mediterranean city of Barcelona.The marvelous collection "Cristalli" & Brief guide about Florence

 Excellent photos of the majority of the specimens in the great collection of Adalberto Giazotto.
 Informative Guide on a visit to this small collection and more general tourist guide to the city of Florence.
 Discussion about the "Palladium-rich Gold" from Venezuela.